Seville, a city of queens, nuns, prostitutes and witches

 Discover Seville through its historical female figures on a 2-hour guided walking tour.
 You’ll visit many of the top sites in the city, and others that are a bit more off the beaten track.

-At the Old Tobacco Factory you’ll learn about the cigar girls.
+At the Old Tobacco Factory, you’ll learn about the cigar girls.
 You’ll also discover the role of women at the Costurero de la Reina (the queen´s sewing box), and at Maria Luisa Park.
 You’ll end the tour at the square where a literary Don Juan laid his hands on a certain Doña Inés.

 The itinerary highlights one of the city’s most popular parks, the awe-inspiring architecture of Exposition 1929, and the narrow alleys of the Jewish quarter of Santa Cruz.
-You’ll enjoy a refreshing stop at an atmospheric local bar.

 Take a leisurely walk through the city and pass by some of the most interesting monuments that date from a variety of historical periods.
 At the same time, you’ll learn about Seville’s past from a female perspective.

-This unique tour is 100 per cent inspired by the women who played important roles in the history of Seville even if they don’t appear in all the history books.
+This unique tour is 100 percent inspired by the women who played important roles in the history of Seville even if they don’t appear in all the history books.

-- Schedule: Monday to Sunday at 10 am, in the afternoon starting from 4 pm depending the season
+- Schedule: Monday to Sunday at 10 am, in the afternoon starting from 4 pm depending on the season

 - Duration: 2 hours